Slow cooker salmon is a great alternative method to cooking this delicious fish dish.

 Adding some liquid, whether it is plain water, stock or another flavour, will help to gently poach the salmon.

-Switch the slow cooker on low and cook for 2 hours – if you leave it for much longer than this is will start to flake apart as it cooks more, which is perfect if you want the salmon for soups, fish cakes or similar recipes that require flaked salmon.
+Switch the slow cooker on low and cook for 2 hours – if you leave it for much longer than this it will start to flake apart as it cooks more, which is perfect if you want the salmon for soups, fish cakes or similar recipes that require flaked salmon.

 When the salmon has finished cooking, lift it out by holding the baking paper at each side.